UBC-InfoVis/447-materials/programming-assignments/skeletons/p1/assignment.md

 5. **Add text annotations**

 	* *Required:* Add a text label with the `name` of the costliest disaster of each year.
 The labels should be positioned below each semicircle and centered (hint: `.attr('text-anchor', 'middle')`).
 Make sure that all labels are also part of your enter-update-exit workflow.
-	* *Not required:* In our solution, we displayed the text label for Hurrican Harvey at the top and showed the estimated cost in billion dollars.
+	* *Not required:* In our solution, we displayed the text label for Hurricane Harvey at the top and showed the estimated cost in billion dollars.
 We have also included the caption: *"Circles are sized proportionally to their cost in 2017 dollars."*.
 Those annotations are optional.

 6. **Add a legend that also serves as an interactive filter**